In the trading world.

 Having discussed at length the Identification of market structure,

-it is also crucial for you to understand their importance so as to use them effectively in your trading.
+it is also crucial for you to understand their importance to use them effectively in your trading.

-Support and Resistance help you to identify key levels in the market where price could potentially react from.
+Support and Resistance help you to identify key levels in the market where price could potentially react.

-They help you know where the market is potentially heading and therefore help you make your trading decisions in accordance with the direction of the market, usually gotten from the higher time frame.
+They help you know where the market is potentially heading and therefore help you make your trading decisions by the direction of the market, usually gotten from the higher time frame.

-Swing highs and Swing lows are also of great use because they speak volumes about the strength of the buyer and sellers in the market.
+Swing highs and Swing lows are also of great use because they speak volumes about the strength of the buyers and sellers in the market.

-They help you know when the market would be reversing or when it would continue from its previous trend and also help traders set their stop losses and take profits.
+They help you know when the market will be reversing or when it will continue from its previous trend and also help traders set their stop losses and take profits.

 Forex Market Structure Patterns.